0xNineteen/blog.md/contents/sol-blocks/index.md

 this is the long arrow on the left side of the diagram

-freezing a bank, hashes its internal state (which is called a `bankhash`) and makes it read-only. a bank's internal hash consists of the parent's bank hash, a hash of the accounts modified, the signature count, and its `blockhash`.
+freezing a bank, hashes its internal state (which is called a `bankhash`) and makes it read-only. a bank's internal hash consists of the following:
+- the parent's bank hash (putting the chain in block-chain)
+- a hash of the accounts modified (recording the state)
+- the signature count (something to do with dynamic fees?)
+- and its `blockhash` (recording the PoH and txs included)

 *note:* TPU banks are also frozen here